• Skip to primary navigation

 ×

-Fresh cherries and yellow peaches baked inside a homemade flaky pie crust makes a fruit galette just as delicious, but a bit easier than pie.
-A rustic tart that doesn’t need a pie dish or a top crust.
-It’s almost like a dessert pizza and every bite is bursting with summer fruit.
+Fresh peach and cherry galette with a homemade flaky pie crust just as delicious, but a bit easier than a whole pie.
+A rustic tart that doesn't need a pie dish or a top crust.
+It's almost like a dessert pizza and every bite is bursting with summer fruit.

 Open face galette filled with cherries and peaches.